louisvarley/MBII-EDS/README.md

 - [x] Use new JSON format files to setup the server
 - [x] Log can be read and is extracted by an action
 - [ ] Setup to handle auto server messages on the server
-- [ ] Make Python Management tool auto compile and be used as a binary
+- [x] Make Python Management tool work as binary
 - [ ] Create an install.sh file to setup all directories download OpenJK and MBII
 - [ ] Make management tool auto check for MBII updates and updates server
 - [ ] Wizard mode to create configs from scratch (maybe slightly gui)